This Guide will cover everything that you need to know to start and improve your NIST Framework-based program.

 The Value of Profiles

 Profiles support business/mission requirements within your organization to all constituents, and also aid in the communication of risk between organizations.
-If you have a difficult time translating your current and target risk and cybersecurity strength to your partners, vendors and the like, creating a these profiles will be monumental in boosting communication between all parties involved.
+If you have a difficult time translating your current and target-risk and cybersecurity strength to your partners, vendors, and the like, creating these profiles will be monumental in boosting communication between all parties involved.
 The better the communication is within and around your organization, the more progress you'll make in building a robust program or even creating a faster response plan.

 If you're interested in baselining your organization against NIST Cybersecurity Framework best practices in hours, check out CyberStrong.
 You'll be able to see areas for improvement and gaps across all five NIST functions, and you'll have a plan of action on how to close those gaps within your organization.

 NIST defines the identify function as calling on the need to "develop the organizational understanding to manage cybersecurity risk to systems, assets, data, and capabilities.".
 In this function, as a cybersecurity stakeholder, you can work on laying a foundation in your organization for effective use of the Framework moving forward.
 The focus of identify is on the business and how it relates to cybersecurity risk, especially taking into account the resources at hand.
 Here are some of the outcome Categories associated with this function: